hyrodium/Rotations.jl/README.md

 # create a point
 p = SVector(1.0, 2.0, 3.0) # from StaticArrays.jl, but could use any AbstractVector...

-# convert to a quaternion (Quat) and rotate the point
+# convert to a quaternion (QuatRotation) and rotate the point
 q = QuatRotation(r)
 p_rotated = q * p